-On no account should a child come to school with medicine if he/she is unwell.
-Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
-If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
-Pupils should not bring any medication to school for self-administration; this includes inhalers, which must be stored in the school office with the necessary forms completed.
+For all prescribed and non-prescribed medication, parents may call into the school and administer medicine to their child.
+Alternatively, they may request that a member of school staff administers the medicine by completing the relevant form at the school office.
+ALL medication must be in its original packaging, with the patient information leaflet, or it cannot be administered.
+If a pupil refuses their medication, the school will contact the parent/guardian and if necessary the emergency services.
+Pupils should not bring any medication to school for self-administration without approval; this includes inhalers, which must be stored in the school office with the necessary forms completed.
 Every use of an inhaler is logged to track the safe and appropriate dosage administration.

 The school will keep a small stock of paracetamol and antihistamine for administration with parental consent (template B or gained at the time of administration) for symptoms that arise during the school day.
-All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
-Medicines must be delivered to the (insert location in school i.e. the school office) with the appropriate consent form Template C and/or C1 (Appendix 2).
-The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day by (insert method).
+All other medication must be supplied by the parent/guardian in the original pharmacist's container which must be clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
+Medicines must be delivered to the school office & the appropriate consent form Template C and/or C1 (Appendix 2) must be completed.
+The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day by completing a school 'medicine administered' slip.